-Radon/radon gas is an odorless gas produced from the natural decay of uranium and radium found in rocks and soil.
-Radon gas is in the soil meaning it can move up through said soil and into our homes and accumulate in the air we breath.
 Radon gas decays into radioactive particles that when breathed can cause lung damage.
-According to the Minnesota Department of Health (MDH), exposure to radon over an extended period of time can cause lung cancer with 21,000 lung cancer deaths each year due to radon exposure.
-Radon exposure is the number one cause of lung cancer for nonsmokers and number two cause for smokers per MDH.
+Exposure to radon in your air over an extended period of time can cause lung cancer.
+The Minnesota Department of Health reports an average of 21,000 lung cancer deaths each year due to radon exposure alone.
+Radon exposure is the number one cause of lung cancer for nonsmokers and the number two cause for smokers per the MDH findings.

-This is scary, yes, but there is a wealth of information, educational material and radon testing kits and options available to us and we need to take advantage!
+This can all seem scary, yes, but there is a wealth of information, educational materials, and radon testing kit options available to us, and we need to take advantage of it all!

-MDH states/recommends homes be tested for radon as this is the only way to find out how much radon is in your home; testing should be completed every 2-5 years and/or after making any changes to the foundation or heating/cooling and ventilation systems.
-You can do it yourself with a short (2-7 days) or long term (90+ days) test kit or you can hire a professional to complete the testing.
-Short term testing should be done during heating months and long term is recommended to be completed during a combination of unheated and heated months if possible.
+You can test the radon levels in your home yourself with a short-term (2-7 days) or long-term (90+ days) test kit, or you can hire a professional to complete the testing.
+Short-term testing should be done during the months you have your home heated and long-term testing is recommended to be completed during a combination of unheated and heated months if possible.

 For National Radon Action Month AirChek has short-term radon test kits available for $12.95; this includes postage, analysis, and report.
 The Minnesota Department of Health in partnership with Radonova has long-term kits available for $39.98 with discount code MN4RADON, and short-term kits available at 15% off with discount code MN4RAPIDOS.

 * prices and discount codes as of January 19, 2022